For A. O. Smith Corporation [AOS], UBS sees a rise to $54. What next?

-A. O. Smith Corporation [NYSE: AOS] gained 0.28% or 0.13 points to close at $46.95 with a heavy trading volume of 1147287 shares.
-It opened the trading session at $48.03, the shares rose to $48.16 and dropped to $45.88, the range by which the price of stock traded the whole day.
-The daily chart for AOS points out that the company has recorded 3.14% gains over the past six months.
-However, it is still -38.86% lower than its most recent low trading price.
+A. O. Smith Corporation [NYSE: AOS] stock went on an upward path that rose over 0.50% on Thursday, amounting to a one-week price increase of more than 2.37%.
+Over the last 12 months, AOS stock rose by 5.74%.
+The one-year A. O. Smith Corporation stock forecast points to a potential downside of -5.74.
+The average equity rating for AOS stock is currently 2.60, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 1.96M shares, AOS reached to a volume of 1147287 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $7.70 billion, with 161.87 million shares outstanding and 133.78 million shares in the current float.
+Compared to the average trading volume of 1.73M shares, AOS stock reached a trading volume of 1102475 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AOS shares is $45.33 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AOS stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.